 Once a reliable time adjustment factor has been developed for a stratum it is used to adjust sales to the appraisal date.
 This factor is used when analyzing sales data for potential market adjustments that occur annually.
-For the past several years, sales have been relatively constant, and no time adjustments have been necessary.

 MARKET ANALYSIS

 Economic trends, national, regional and local trends affect the universe of property appraised in Lamar County.
 An awareness of social, economic, governmental and environmental conditions is essential in understanding, analyzing, and identifying local trends that affect the real estate market.
 Market analysis is performed throughout the year.
 Both general and specific data is collected and analyzed.